Carlos Juárez (politician): Murder investigation

 In February 2003, a key investigation was launched into the murders of two young women, Leyla Nazar and Patricia Villalba.
 There were allegations that relatives of local political leaders were involved in the killings and other acts of violence, protected by Juárez.
 Former provincial intelligence chief Antonio Musa Azar was imprisoned, and his testimony implicated the Juárez family in connection with a number of crimes.
 In October 2003, investigators produced a report documenting more than 500 complaints of illegal acts and human rights violations, even against children as young as nine years old.

 The report unleashed a further wave of accusations.
 Officials found files on around 40,000 political figures and others who were spied on and persecuted by the police and the local intelligence service.
 The couple were accused of involvement in the death of bishop Gerardo Sueldo (a critic of the Juárez regime), who died allegedly by accident in a car crash in 1998.
 The family of former governor César Iturre (1987–1991), who had been a Juárez ally but who later became opposed to Juarez, also accused the duo of involvement in his death in Paraguay.

 Arrest

 Aragonés and Juárez were placed under house arrest.
 She was charged with fiscal fraud and the murder of Iturre.
 He was charged with involvement in the disappearance of a national deputy in 1976.
-The Juárez hegemony over Santiago del Estero has apparently ended.
-Nevertheless it was suggested that they helped the Radical Civic Union win the governorship of the Santiago del Estero Province for the first time in 2003, with Gerardo Zamora as the UCR candidate, and had also backed president Néstor Kirchner's bid for re-election in 2007.
+The Juárez hegemony over Santiago del Estero ended.
+Nevertheless, it was suggested that they helped the Radical Civic Union win the governorship of the Santiago del Estero Province for the first time in 2003, with Gerardo Zamora as the UCR candidate, and had also backed president Néstor Kirchner's bid for re-election in 2007.